 Ease of Use

-Whether you're excited to get on the move or in a hurry because inclement weather is headed your way, the last thing you want while standing out in the snow is something that's frustrating to get into and out of.
-We determined ease of use based by assessing how easy the binding system on each model was to use while kitted out in snow pants and gloves.
+Whether you're excited to get on the move or in a hurry because inclement weather is headed your way, the last thing you want is something that's frustrating to get on and off.
+We determined ease of use by assessing how easy the binding system on each model was to use while kitted out in snow pants and gloves.
 Was it intuitive?
 Could we do it without taking our gloves off?
-Did something have to be constantly adjusted or attended to while walking?
+Did we constantly have to adjust or attend to anything while walking?

-A good pair of snowshoes can provide hiking lovers of all kinds access to the most beautiful places throughout the winter season.
-There's nothing quite like breaking trail across a field of brand new snow or through a silent forest.
-Similar to finding a secluded mountain meadow covered in wildflowers in the spring, snowy forests, and mountain tops are a truly magical experience.
-Take the time to do your research and find the right size and shape for your foot and your individual trekking goals — you'll be glad you did.
-For more information on locking in this choice, check out our Buying Advice article.
+The right pair of snowshoes can provide hiking lovers access to the most beautiful places throughout the winter season.
+There's nothing quite like breaking trail across a field of brand-new snow or through a silent forest.
+Finding a good pair of snowshoes will enhance your winter hiking adventures, whether you are looking to cruise around on your backyard trails or go deeper into the mountains for winter backpacking or alpine climbing missions.
+If you take the time to research and find the right size and shape for your foot and your individual trekking goals, you won't be disappointed in a pair from this lineup.